coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 like to boost, and increase it by the same amount that you decrease one or more other scores.
-All score decreases are treated as a special form of ability damage, called ability burn, which cannot be magically or psionically healed---it goes away only through natural healing.
+All score decreases are treated as a special form of ability damage, called ability burn, which cannot be magically or psionically healed—it goes away only through natural healing.

 You can boost your Strength, Dexterity or Constitution score by an amount equal to your manifester level (or any lesser amount), assuming